Burst Tomato Corn Polenta is a flavorful dish made with fresh corn. It has a nice sweetness and a smooth creamy texture although no cream is added.

 Place the kernels into the bowl of a food processor or blender.
 Pulse them until they are completely smooth.

 Return the corn puree to the pot.
 Add the reserved cooking water, butter, parmesan cheese, salt and pepper.
-Put the heat setting to high to bring it to a boil.
-Once it boils, set it on low heat and simmer uncovered for about 5 minutes until it becomes thick.
+Put the heat setting on high to bring it to a boil.
+Once it boils, turn the setting to low heat and simmer uncovered for about 5 minutes until it becomes thick.

 BURST TOMATOES:

-While the polenta is cooking, add the olive oil to a skillet and heat over medium low heat.
+While the polenta cooks, add the olive oil to a skillet and heat over medium low heat.

 Add the tomatoes and cook for 5 minutes, stirring occasionally.